tensorflow/datasets/docs/api_docs/python/tfds/download/DownloadManager.md

 * <b>`manual_dir`</b>: `str`, path to manually downloaded/extracted data directory.
 * <b>`checksums`</b>: `dict<str url, str sha256>`, url to sha256 of resource.
     Only URLs present are checked.
+    If empty, checksum of (already) downloaded files is computed and can then be retrieved using `recorded_download_checksums` property.
 * <b>`force_download`</b>: `bool`, default to False.
 If True, always [re]download.
 * <b>`force_extraction`</b>: `bool`, default to False.
 If True, always [re]extract.